ajnebro/omicsmaster2018tutorial/README.md

-# Tutorial: "Multi-objecive optimization with metaheuristics.
+# Tutorial: "Multi-objective optimization with metaheuristics.
 Applications to multiple sequence alignment and other bioinformatics problems"

 This site contains stuff to be used in the tutorial I will give in the Omics Data Analysis Master of the University of Vic on 7th February 2018.